ray-project/ray/doc/source/serve/monitoring.md

 You can use the Ray dashboard to get a high-level overview of your Ray cluster and Ray Serve application's states.
 This includes details such as:
-* The number of deployment replicas currently running
+* the number of deployment replicas currently running
-* Logs for your Serve controller, deployment replicas, and HTTP proxies
+* logs for your Serve controller, deployment replicas, and HTTP proxies
-* The Ray nodes (i.e. machines) running in your Ray cluster
+* the Ray nodes (i.e. machines) running in your Ray cluster

 You can access the Ray dashboard at port 8265 at your cluster's URI.
 For example, if you're running Ray Serve on a local Ray cluster, you can access the dashboard by going to this address in your browser: